What Is Power Play In Ice Hockey?

 What Is A Power Play?

-Power plays can occur in the following format: 5-on-4, 5-on-3 and 4-on-3.
-However, ice hockey teams must have at least three players on the ice (exempting goalies).
-If a team has two players in the penalty box and a third player is assessed a penalty, the offending player will not serve his penalty time until one of the players serves his infraction time.
+Power plays can take place in the following configurations: 5-on-4, 5-on-3, and 4-on-3.
+Ice hockey teams, on the other hand, must have at least three players on the ice at all times (exempting goalies).
+If a team has two players in the penalty box and a third player receives a penalty, the offending player will not serve his punishment time until one of the other players in the penalty box completes his infraction time.

 Power Play Terms